nadavmoyal/OpenCV_Spaceship_HandTracking/README.md

 Alternatively, you can skip the installation and download the EXE file to start the game directly!
 ## How to Play

-- Stand about 1 meter away from the screen.
+- Stand about 1 meter from the screen.
-- If you are left-handed, use your index finger; if you are right-handed, use your pinky finger.
+- Left-handed?
+Use your index finger.
+Right-handed?
+Use your pinky finger.
-- Try to avoid the moving asteroids and stay alive as long as possible!
+- Avoid asteroids and try to survive as long as possible!
--

 ## Download the EXE File

 Skip the installation and download the **EXE** file directly: